 The End of Life Care Practitioners' Network has over 380 members.
 It provides a huge amount of support and resources and it is free to become a member.

 If you would like to join, please email Sherree.firstname.lastname@example.org.

 Resources for Scotland

-- NHS Education Scotland provides an e-learning module for Palliative and End of Life Care and further resources for COVID19.
+- NHS Education Scotland provides an e-learning module for Palliative and End of Life Care and COVID19.
 Registration is not needed for the TURAS e-learning platform.
 Included is supporting material for staff to provide high quality end of life care to older people with complex healthcare needs, frailty and dementia across all care settings.

 - Health Improvement Scotland IHUB provides information for those supporting people nearing the end of their lives.